TodePond/TodePondDotCom/wikiblogarden/academia/style/true-for-you/readme.md

 There are many reasons why you might want someone to view your work.
 For example, you might want your work to [reach people](https://www.todepond.com/wikiblogarden/social-media/analytics/).
 On the other hand, you might want your work to [reach people](https://www.todepond.com/wikiblogarden/social-media/analytics/good-and-bad/).

-*In the industry we call this impact, and we try to avoid it as much as possibly can.*
+*In the industry we call this impact, and we try to avoid it as much as we can.*

 ## Less views